When I started studying hormones back in the day, I didn’t think I’d also have to study poo and gut health!

 - Go easy on the alcohol! – alcohol can irritate the gut lining and alter your gut flora balance.

 - Eat bone broth – the gelatine in meat stock contains glutamine which can help to heal a damaged gut lining.

 - Try Supplements – certain supplements can help with gut health.
-Digestive enzymes can support your digestive processes and instead of a probiotic, take a prebiotic that can feed your good bacteria – eg BIO.me Essentials contains polyphenols to optimise your microbiome.
+Digestive enzymes can support your digestive processes and a good probiotic (try Feel's Daily Biotic), and we love BIO.me Essentials as it contains polyphenols to optimise your microbiome.

 - Get tested – if you haven't found the root cause of your symptoms and are still suffering, get yourself properly tested.
 Our stool tests look for any underlying infection or inflammation so that we can target your protocol and improve your gut health (and your hormones!).